Chemical Engineering personal statement example

 Experimenting with novel solutions and concocting mixtures brings me great joy.
 I am captivated by the subject of chemistry, especially the art of balancing intricate organic reactions.
 The transformation of alcohol to aldehydes and subsequently to carboxylic acids piques my interest.
 As I delve deeper into the study of methane and carbonyl compounds, I am eager to uncover more about the nature of chemical bonds.

 Chemistry Review is my go-to magazine, and I recently came across a fascinating article on arsenic poisoning due to contaminated well water, which can lead to various cancers.
 This toxic metalloid can also be inhaled, posing extra risks.
-Such complex compounds ignite my scientific curiosity, inspiring me to learn more about them.
+Such complex compounds ignited my scientific curiosity, inspiring me to learn more about them.
 I have a keen interest in all scientific fields and aspire to broaden my expertise, culminating in a PhD.

 Fluent in three languages, I have maintained an exemplary academic record.
-In a globalised world, linguistic skills are crucial, particularly for professionals in the scientific community.
+In a globalized world, linguistic skills are crucial, particularly for professionals in the scientific community.
 Chemists hold the key to addressing pressing global challenges – such as overpopulation, energy scarcity, pollution, and health risks – necessitating international collaboration.

 During my time in school, I eagerly participated in volunteer work.
 I spent several months in a charity shop, honing my communication skills and understanding the needs of others.
 Additionally, I volunteered at a kindergarten, where I learned the value of teamwork.
 I tutored Lower Sixth students in science subjects, primarily mathematics and chemistry, and served as a Study Buddy for two years, assisting younger students with their academics.
 I am also a seasoned guitarist with four years of performance experience.